wdv4758h/pypy-extradoc/blog/draft/jitviewer.rst

 jitviewer is a slightly internal tool that helps understanding how your Python source code is compiled by the PyPy's JIT all the way down to machine code.

-To install it, you need a recent version of PyPy, for example one of the `nightly builds`_:
+To install it, you need a very recent version of PyPy (newer than 9th of August), for example one of the `nightly builds`_:

   - install ``pip`` and ``distribute`` either by creating a PyPy virtualenv_ or by following the `installation instructions`_.